brotatotes/bht-automation/bht gen 3/Acts/Chapter 9/Acts 9 15 bht.md

 # Acts 9:15 Commentary Help Text

 ## BHT:
-Paul is described as a chosen vessel, emphasizing his role as an instrument selected by God.
-The metaphor of a vessel suggests that Paul has been specifically chosen to bear God's name and spread the message.
-He is tasked with proclaiming the name of Jesus among the Gentiles, nations, kings, and children of Israel.
-The repetition of the command and the promise of success serve to remove any doubts or hesitations.
-Paul's calling reveals his crucial role in illuminating a world engulfed in darkness through the Gospel.
+Jesus chose Saul (who would later be known as Paul) as a man of His choice, a chosen vessel for His purpose.
+This concept of being chosen can be found throughout the Bible, illustrating God's sovereign power in election.
+Saul's selection as a vessel by God was not initially understood, but it was later affirmed to him by the Lord in a vision.
+Ananias was told to go and do as he was bidden, without questioning, for Saul was indeed a chosen vessel.
+Paul himself would later acknowledge that he was chosen by God in his writings.
+The chosen vessel was destined to be an apostle to the Gentiles, communicating the knowledge of Jesus to all nations.
+This command from the Lord, repeated and accompanied by promises of success, dispelled any doubts and uncertainty.
+Just as a potter molds clay into vessels of honor or dishonor as it pleases him, so God had chosen Saul to fulfill His great cause.
+Paul's subsequent life-work and his own words further confirm the significance of his calling and mission as an apostle to the Gentiles.

 ## Choicest Commentary Quotes:
 ### Henry Alford:
-1. "a vessel of choice"
+1. "a chosen vessel: as we say, 'the man of his choice.'"
-2. "to bear, perhaps in reference to the metaphor in vessel"
+2. "especially Rom. ix.
+22, 23, &c., where it is used in illustrating God’s sovereign power in election."
-3. "nations"
+3. "This would hardly he understood at the time: it was afterwards on a remarkable occasion repeated to Paul by the Lord in a vision."

 ### Jamieson-Fausset-Brown:
 1. "Go thy way—Do as thou art bidden, without gainsaying."
-2. "he is a chosen vessel—a word often used by Paul in illustrating God's sovereignty in election"
+2. "he is a chosen vessel—a word often used by Paul in illustrating God's sovereignty in election."
-3. "Compare 2 Timothy 2:21-"
+3. "Compare 2 Timothy 2:21- :)."

 ### Albert Barnes:
-1. "Go thy way - This is often the only answer that we obtain to the suggestion of our doubts and hesitations about duty."
+1. "Go thy way - This is often the only answer that we obtain to the suggestion of our doubts and hesitations about duty.
+God tells us still to do what he requires, with an assurance only that his commands are just, and that there are good reasons for them."
-2. "A chosen vessel - The usual meaning of the word 'vessel' is well known...
-It commonly denotes a 'cup or basin'...
+2. "A chosen vessel - The usual meaning of the word 'vessel' is well known.
+It commonly denotes a 'cup or basin,' such as is used in a house.
 It then denotes 'any instrument which may be used to accomplish a purpose, perhaps particularly with the notion of conveying or communicating.'"
-3. "To bear my name - To communicate the knowledge of me...
-Before the Gentiles - The nations; all who were not Jews...
-And kings - This was fulfilled...
-And the children of Israel - The Jews.
-This was done."
+3. "To bear my name - To communicate the knowledge of me.
+Before the Gentiles - The nations; all who were not Jews.
+This was the principal employment of Paul.
+He spent his life in this, and regarded himself as especially called to be the apostle of the Gentiles."

 ### Marvin Vincent:
 1. Chosen vessel [σκευος εκλογης] .
 Lit., an instrument of choice.
 On vessel, see on Matthew 12:29; and on the figure, compare 2 Corinthians 4:7.